ipatch/chrisrjones_web/README.md

 👆️ the quickest thing i could find was to use the react context api to create a state that could shared between the login component and the navbar so i could conditionally render the logout button the user is logged in or not. i also had to add a route to my and method for my rails api to check login status. (not to bad). 👍️

+it seems schemastore.nvim is able to give me a decent list of json properties for configuring my package.json 👍️

 ## useful links

 <a id="useful-links"></a>